Engee documentation

 Out[0]:

-By analysing the graph, it can be seen that the peaks of the output signal have become smaller compared to the previous control method.
+Analyzing the graph, you can see that the peaks of the output signal have become smaller compared to the previous control method.

 Conclusion

-In this example the creation of a model of the control object - a DC motor was considered.
-The comparison of three methods of controlling the DCT has been carried out.
-As a result of analysing the obtained system responses, the control method with LQR turned out to be the most effective and best fought against the influence of external disturbing torque.
+In this example, the creation of a model of a control object, a DC motor, was considered.
+Three methods of DPT management are compared.
+As a result of the analysis of the received system responses, the LQR control method proved to be the most effective and best combated the effects of an external disturbing moment.